Many tech giants have integrated the DevOps approach into their software development teams. Let’s discuss the role of the DevOps Engineer.

 A public cloud contains multiple servers, connected to a central server.
 The connection to a public cloud is free via the internet, using a shared resource pool.
 A public cloud solution provider takes over the maintenance of cloud infrastructure, allowing clients to focus on core business aspects.

-For small and medium businesses, cloud technologies are cost-effective hosting solutions that can be easily automated and scaled in the future.
-They don’t require any significant upfront costs; the client only pays for the units consumed and for the time used.
+Cloud technologies are cost-effective hosting solutions that can be easily automated and scaled in the future.
+Public cloud is a good option for small and medium businesses, as it doesn’t require any significant upfront costs; the client only pays for the units consumed and for the time used.
 There is an opportunity to scale up virtual resources any time, as well as scale down when usage is low.
 However, to achieve the cost optimisation goal, businesses need to have an in-house CloudOps Engineer with strong expertise in public cloud management tools.

 As infrastructure is delivered pre-configured, the implementation is easier and faster than on bare metal servers.
 However, there is limited control of the underlying infrastructure and no opportunity to choose what servers to use, what software to install or how to set up the architecture.